Knowledge base

 Loose neutral note.
 If lights brighten and dim together when an appliance starts, that's a service-neutral fault.
 It can fry sensitive electronics.
 The utility owns the fix up to the meter; we can verify it's not on the house side before you call them.

 Question this page didn't answer?
-Send it to us and we'll add the answer here for the next person who asks.
+Text it to us and we'll add the answer here for the next person who asks.